albertomosconi/foss-apps/README.md

 **Material Files**](https://github.com/zhanghai/MaterialFiles "Material Files"): An open source Material Design file manager, for Android 5.0+.

 - [![GitHub stars](https://img.shields.io/github/stars/afollestad/mnml.svg?label=★&style=flat)
-**MNML**](https://github.com/afollestad/mnml "Vinyl Music Player"): Pronounced "minimal", is a free and simple screen recorder for Android.
+**MNML**](https://github.com/afollestad/mnml "MNML"): Pronounced "minimal", is a free and simple screen recorder for Android.
 There are too many screen recorders out there now that are badly designed, have too many unnecessary features, or have ads.

 - [![GitHub stars](https://img.shields.io/github/stars/SimpleMobileTools/Simple-Gallery.svg?label=★&style=flat)
 **Simple Gallery**](https://github.com/SimpleMobileTools/Simple-Gallery "Simple Gallery"): A highly customizable lightweight gallery loved by millions of people for its great user experience.
 Organize and edit your photos, recover deleted files with the recycle bin, protect & hide files and easily view a huge variety of different photo and video formats including RAW, SVG, GIF, panoramic and much more.